ddasutein/Discord-RPC-Customizer/README.md

 **Dependencies:**

-* Visual Studio 2017
+* Visual Studio 2017 or Visual Studio 2019

 * .NET Framework 4.7.2 (*will be upgraded to .NET Core 3.0 in the future*)

 * Newtonsoft.Json

-Within the Visual Studio solution, you will be presented with 5 project files
+Within the Visual Studio solution, you will be presented with 3 project files

-* `DiscordRPC.Core/Discord RPC.sln` contains the Discord RPC C# library by [Lachee/discord-rpc-csharp](https://github.com/Lachee/discord-rpc-csharp).
+* `src/DiscordRPC.Core/Discord RPC.sln` contains the Discord RPC C# library by [Lachee/discord-rpc-csharp](https://github.com/Lachee/discord-rpc-csharp).

-* `DiscordRPC.Main/DiscordRPC.Main.csproj` is the main starting point of the application, as well as the MainWindow.XAML file for the user interface.
+* `src/DiscordRPC.Main/DiscordRPC.Main.csproj` is the main starting point of the application, as well as the MainWindow.XAML file for the user interface.

-* `DiscordRPC.Legacy/DiscordRPC.Legacy.csproj` contains the old codebase from the original fork before moving the codebase to the new directory `DiscordRPC.Main`.
+* `src/DiscordRPC.Legacy/DiscordRPC.Legacy.csproj` contains the old codebase from the original fork before moving the codebase to the new directory `DiscordRPC.Main`.
 This may be removed in the future.

-~~`NativeHelpers` and `WpfApplication` is a library for Per Monitor DPI scaling.
-You can read the documentation on [Microsoft's website](https://docs.microsoft.com/en-us/windows/desktop/hidpi/declaring-managed-apps-dpi-aware).
-This is very useful for Windows 10 users where scaling is very problematic with non-UWP applications.
-Please do note that I have only tested the scaling on Windows 10 Version 1803 and later.~~ Deprecated as of version 2.1.

 ### 1 - Download solution and build.